plone/training/docs/voltoaddons/01-addon-basics.md

 server/client entry points and dual server/client Hot-Module-Reload (HMR).

 The first Webpack entry point will be used as the Volto *server* and uses Express web framework for that.
-It runs the Volto React code and components then send them to the browser as a normal HTML page.
+It runs the Volto React code and components then sends them to the browser as a normal HTML page.
 It also proxies some Plone resources, such as files and images.
 Once the HTML page is loaded by the browser, all communication is done as JSON API messages.